 It caught on fire, with me in it!

-The lesson that I learned was that, while I had a right to be my own auto mechanic, I knew nothing about auto mechanics and it should not have surprised me that my car blew up as result of my efforts.
+The lesson that I learned was that, while I had a legal right to try to be my own auto mechanic, I knew nothing about auto mechanics, and it should not have surprised me that my car caught fire.

 I think that a similar analogy holds true for most people who try to be their own divorce lawyer.
 While they have a legal right to do so, they should not be at all surprised to find out that their case has "blown up" as a result of trying to be their own divorce lawyer.